Broker Negligence Attorney

-Zamansky LLC concentrates its New York City practice on representing investors in securities-related claims.
-We regularly handle FINRA arbitration and class action litigation involving losses arising from breach of fiduciary duty, fraud and negligence of major brokerage firms.
-We recently recovered damages in claims involving Puerto Rico bond funds, energy sector investment losses, commodities investment losses and other high-yield, high-risk bonds.
+Zamansky LLC concentrates its New York City practice on representing investors in broker misconduct claims.
+We regularly handle FINRA arbitration and class action litigation involving losses arising from breach of fiduciary duty, fraud, and negligence of major brokerage firms.
+We recently recovered damages in claims involving Puerto Rico bond funds, energy sector investment losses, commodities investment losses, and other high-yield, high-risk bonds.

 Elements of a Broker Negligence Claim